ericbalawejder/password-generator/README.md

 $ getent passwd | grep password-generator-user
 password-generator-user:x:1000:1000::/home/password-generator-user:/bin/sh
 ```
-We are changing the owner of the deployed file (via CI / CD or direct upload) to be the just created
+We are changing the owner of the deployed file to be the just created user: password-generator-user.
-user: password-generator-user.
 ```
-$ sudo chown password-generator-user:password-generator-user password-generator/build/libs/password-generator-0.0.1-SNAPSHOT.jar
+$ sudo chown password-generator-user:password-generator-user /home/password-generator/build/libs/password-generator-0.0.1-SNAPSHOT.jar
 ```
 As a last part, we are allowing that user to read and execute the deployed file, but totally withdraw
 access to the deployed jar from the group or anyone else on the system.